 - Heat 1 tablespoon of vegetable oil in a pan.
 Transfer the chopped bhindi into it and saute them for 4-5 minutes on high heat.
 Or until the slimy substance from the bhindi completely goes away.

-- Transfer the fried bhindi to a plate.
+- Transfer the sautéed bhindi on to a plate.

 - Add 2 tablespoons of vegetable oil into the same pan.
 Once the oil is hot enough, add mustard seeds and cumin seeds.